 Agile project management is an iterative approach to planning and managing a project.
-With other project management approaches in software development, such as the waterfall model, you typically identify all the requirements upfront and plan a project meticulously from the beginning to the end.
-In contrast, in agile project management you do not set a project plan in stone.
+In other project management approaches to software development, such as the waterfall model, you typically identify all requirements in advance and meticulously plan a project from start to finish.